Stompke/Sprint-Challenge-Applied-Javascript/README.md

         > So that we could use more Array methods on the data.

 5. What is a component?
         > a component is a javascript function that creates objects.
-It can be re-used with passing new data in.
+It can be re-used and can pass new data in.

 ### Git Set up